esallychang/BIOF521_Spring2022/_episodes/02-ReadMapping_Tutorial.md

 > A few of the things that I noticed are as follows.
 > + The reads are about 100bp long (see Position x-axis).
 > + The quality of the reads declines along their lengths, similar to the patterns described in the "Read Quality" lecture.
-> + Some bases towards the end of the read are lower than the cutoff quality score (Phred > 32), especially for the any bases called as a G.
+> + Some bases towards the end of the read are lower than the cutoff quality score, especially for the any bases called as a G.
 > + What else do you notice?
 {: .solution}